vinci1it2000/schedula/README.rst

    :align: center

-Ensure that the latest version of |co2mpas| is properly installed, and that its version is the latest released, either by checking the "About" menu or by opening the CONSOLE and typing the following command:
+Alternatively, open the CONSOLE and type the following command:

 .. code-block:: console